-STARS (Science, financial aid who pur-Technology, and sue summer learning Research Scholars) experiences abroad. provides undergradu-Every DSA recipient ates an opportunity to receives a \$4,000 combine course-based stipend.
-The ISA study, research, menstipend is capped at torship, networking, \$14,500. and career planning in the fields of science Preparing for Medical, Law, or and technology.
+and career planning in the fields of science and technology.
 The program is designed to support women. minority, economically underprivileged, and other historically underrepresented students in the sciences engineering, and mathematics.
-More than 100 students each year participate in the academic vear and summer experience may include language training, directed research work, and volunteer service.
-(See pages ates on financial aid who are pursuing ships or internships and laboratory or other research facilities.
+More than 100 students each year participate in the academic abroad is essential to preparing students for global citizenship and leadership.
+Such experience may include course work in foreign universities, intensive independent projects, internships Jaboratory work, and volunteer service.
+(See pages